bigwhoman/mini_tutorials-RS485_ESP32/README.md

 Now upload the codes onto ESP32, if you get stuck during connecting phase, hold the <b>boot</b> button on the ESP32 board.

 #### Parity
-Make sure that the parity bits on the slave and master are the same, otherwise you would get parity error...
+Make sure that the parity bits on the slave and master are the same, otherwise you would get parity error.